chrislevn/chrislevn.github.io/_posts/2024-01-19-thought-process-project.md

 > It might sound a lot but it do get better and you will learn a lot from it.
 I found the term **10x engineer** is also related to this?
 In a meeting with non-tech people, the **10x engineer** already tested their software throughly, can answer questions, and add features that might be useful later.
 That way, they finish the project faster and can move to the next project.

+> Don't forget to prioritize the optimization.
+My approach was always keep 3 most important things on my current todos.
+In this case, I purposely overengineered the product to learn more about the best practices.
+Things like optimize the performance, security, and automation will be useful in the future.
+However, I also made it easy for the next person to take over with documentation, automation, and tracing appraoches.

 Back to optimization with Python, here are the tools I used:
 - Testing: Pytest
 - Profiling: cProfile with SnakeViz